rhansen/node-sqlite3-wiki/Binaries.md

 You can also run `npm install --stage` from within a `node-sqlite3` checkout from github.

+To submit your built `tar.gz` please email it to dane - at - mapbox.com.
+In the future we plan to automate this.

 ### Available binaries

 Currently available binaries [are listed here](http://node-sqlite3.s3.amazonaws.com/index.html?path=Release/).